 Although you can’t stop your malamute from shedding altogether, you can certainly reduce it to a more manageable level.
 Let’s get started!

-1. Stick To a Brushing Routine ⭐
+1. Have The Right Brushing Routine & Brushes ⭐

 Alaskan Malamutes need to be brushed, and brushed, and brushed some more!
 Sticking to a good brushing routine will make or break everything.

 Little and often is the key principle.
 Many make the mistake of forgetting to brush, then trying to make up for it with one long tedious brushing session.
 This just doesn’t work.

 ● How often should you brush your malamute?
 A good routine would consist of short 20-minute brushing sessions, 3 to 4 times per week.
 And in the height of spring and winter when shedding increases, daily brushing is preferred.